HMS Indefatigable (R10)

 After returning to the UK in early 1946, Indefatigable was modified for transport duties, and ferried troops and civilians for the rest of the year before she was reduced to reserve.
 She was recommissioned in 1950 as a training ship for service with the Home Fleet Training Squadron, participating in exercises and making several port visits overseas.
 The Board of Admiralty decided that she was redundant in early 1954 and decommissioned her later that year.
-Indefatigable was sold for scrap the following year.
+Indefatigable was sold for scrap the following year, and scrapped between November 1956 and April 1959.